 Separating raw and ready-to-eat foods helps prevent cross-contamination where bacteria can get into foods that shouldn’t have them.
 This means good storage in the fridges and freezers.
 Following a colour-coding system also helps prevent contamination during the preparation of foods.

 2. Temperature control

 Raw meats and vegetables by design, naturally have a high bacterial load (high amount of bacteria).
 Which is why we need to cook meats before we can eat them.
 Download a temperature chart here.

-Keeping food outside of the critical danger zone 20 – 45º C (68 – 113º F) eliminates the amount of bacteria that grow.
+- Keeping food outside of the critical danger zone 20 – 45º C (68 – 113º F) eliminates the number of bacteria that grow.

-This relates to cooling of foods, defrosting of foods and the display of foods on a buffet or servery.
+- This relates to the cooling of foods, defrosting of foods and the display of foods on a buffet or servery.

-Refrigerating foods minimises the amount of bacteria that grow.
+- Refrigerating foods minimises the number of bacteria that grow.